15 Magic Phrases to Make Anyone Trust You

 “I think you know my friend”

 Whether they look like us, talk like us, or have similar interests, we’re attracted to people who seem familiar, Dr. Zak says.
 Establishing mutual friends with someone you just met will instantly make you seem more trustworthy.
 That person will know you’re telling the truth by asking that shared connection.
 “If you’re like us, it’s easier to trust you,” he says.
 “Finding a shared friend or one person removed is an effective way.
 It’s always verifiable.”
-Here’s how to make a good first impression.

 “That was my fault”